mowal/Imputation_Paper/Results/README.md

 **Results**

 Several scoring metrics for all models on both compound-based and assay-based splits can be found in [Scores](Scores).
 This folder also contains the results for the investigations on chemical similarity and data availability.
-For the ToxCast dataset, scores for different models are aggregated in summary files ([general and GHOST](Scores/sores_toxcast_incl_GHOST.csv),[sparsity](Scores/scores_toxcast_sparse.csv),[Aromatase with assay selection](Scores/scores_toxcast_aromatase_medians.csv)).
+For the ToxCast dataset, scores for different models are aggregated in summary files ([general and GHOST](Scores/sores_toxcast_incl_GHOST.csv), [sparsity](Scores/scores_toxcast_sparse.csv), [Aromatase with assay selection](Scores/scores_toxcast_aromatase_medians.csv)).

 The folder [Predictions](Predictions) contains the predictions for indivudual compounds for the models on assay-based splits as required for the analysis on chemical similarity, data availability and GHOST analysis.